Confined space atmospheric monitoring, PPE, rescue, and lockout/tagout

 |---|---|

-| Prepare for shutdown | Review pump, valve, generator, VFD, and force main hazards |
+| Prepare for shutdown | Review pump, valve, generator, VFD, and force-main hazards |

 | Shut down equipment | Stop the pump through normal controls without creating a new hazard |

-| Isolate energy | Open disconnects, close and secure valves, block moving parts, isolate pressure sources |
+| Isolate energy | Open disconnects, close and secure valves, block moving parts, isolate pressure |

-| Apply lock/tag | Authorized employee applies lockout or tagout devices at energy-isolating devices |
+| Apply lock/tag | The authorized employee locks each energy-isolating device |

-| Control stored energy | Bleed pressure, drain lines if required, secure elevated parts, wait for VFD capacitors per procedure |
+| Control stored energy | Bleed force-main pressure, drain lines, secure elevated parts, wait for VFD capacitors to discharge |

-| Verify isolation | Try-start or otherwise verify zero-energy state before work begins |
+| Verify isolation | Try-start the control and confirm a zero-energy state before work begins |

 Common exam traps